brycehills/gmail_automation/README.md

  <img src="cid:{image_cid}", width = "450", height = "750">
 ```
 * note: Gmail will limit 500 emails per day per account
-* if you have previusly installed python 2, you may need to use the python3 command.
+* if you have previously installed python 2, you may need to use the python3 command.